sg-crest A Singapore Government Agency Website

 2. Identification of potential referees

-Each LinkedIn recommendation is always accompanied by the name of the member that has submitted it to you.
+Each LinkedIn recommendation is always accompanied by the name of the member who has submitted it to you.
 A simple click on their names will bring one to the respective profiles.
 Recruiters can get in touch with them to learn more about you.

 What does a good LinkedIn recommendation look like?

 A good LinkedIn recommendation can go a long way in helping you find a job.
 As a rule of thumb, the write-up should be short and concise.
-It should cover the relationship between the two of you, specific professional qualities relevant to your line of work, and at least one example of how you displayed those qualities.
+It should cover the relationship between the two of you, specific professional qualities relevant to your work, and at least one example of how you displayed those qualities.

 LinkedIn’s intuitive features enable you to easily reach out to those you want to seek a recommendation from.
 Follow these steps: